azubogukosiso/Reellife-github-repo/README.md

 # Reellife github repo
- a simple movie website made with Reactjs and bootstrap, using the Omdb API
+ a simple movie website made with Reactjs, react-spinners and bootstrap, using the Omdb API